 The CS value fulfils both desired requirements; (i) CS should be lower than 0.90 and CR; and (ii) CS should be between 0.60 and 0.80 (Stouffe, Guttman, Suchman, Lazarsfeld, Star, & Clausen, 1950) of an ideal Guttman scale, which indicates the adequacy of MIIPSS.

+Results

+Responses from 28 participants were subjected to Guttman scalogram analysis.
+All the responses given to MIIPSS are presented in Table 3.
+Regularity in responses pattern of the Guttman Scalogram suggests that the responses on the MIIPSS do follow a deterministic Guttman scale (i.e, if the interviewer hold negative attitudes towards suspects then there is a distinct possibly that such negative attitudes may lead the interviewer displaying hostility towards suspect).
+As evident in Table 4, the MIIPSS satisfies the essential criteria for classification as a valid Guttman scale because CS, CR, and MMR values fall within the desired range.

 Insert Table 4 here

 Discussion